 Buy the New Nintendo 3DS - Black - £139.85 (Affiliate link)

 Note: One of the initial issues I had was how to perform a system transfer to the new Nintendo 3DS.
 Fortunately, Nintendo have a handy online guide which can be found here - Click here

-Disclaimer: I was sent a New Nintendo 3DS to keep as part of being part of the Nintendo UK blogging family.
+Disclaimer: I was sent a New Nintendo 3DS to keep as part of being part of the Nintendo UK blogging family, while I use the Nintendo 3DS emulator for PC as well.
 This is an honest review and all views and opinions are my own.